ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step5.md

 You can compare the JSON that the GUI creates with the yaml you created in step 4 to see the similarities.

-1. From navigation menu, select `Workloads --> Applications`
+1. From the navigation menu, select `Workloads --> Applications`.
-2. Select Deploy Application
+2. Select Deploy Application.
-3. On the General tab, provide `customerorderservices` as the application name
+3. On the General tab, provide `customerorderservices` as the application name.
-4. On the Container Settings tab, provide a container name, image name, and port
+4. On the Container Settings tab, provide a container name, image name, and port:

     * Container name: customerorderservices
     * Image name: master.cfc:8500/websphere/customer-order-services:liberty
     * Container port: 9080

 5. To be able to expose the information we stored in the ConfigMaps we need to create some entries in the JSON files manually.
-Therefore, toggle the `JSON mode` button to enter into JSON mode
+Therefore, toggle the `JSON mode` button to enter into JSON mode.
-6. Under `containers` enter
+6. Under `containers` enter:

     ```
     "envFrom": [